hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 5 3 3 3 1 7 1 9
-Weapons/Armour: Witch Hag may be armed with weapons chosen from the Witch Elves Equipment list, note that Witch Hag don’t uses missile weapons or wear armour.
+Weapons/Armor: Witch Hag may be armed with weapons chosen from the Witch Elves Equipment list, note that Witch Hag don’t uses missile weapons or wear armor.
 Skills: The Witch Hag may choose from Combat, Academic, & Speed when she gains a new skill.
 In addition, the Witch Hag may choose from the Dark Elves Special Skill list.